50 STATES STRONG

 As I shared this vision and posed the question "who do you think of first in your state in leadership" the response over and again was "governor".
 It seemed clear the Lord was telling me something and this was confirming it.

 Months later (Nov.
-2004) a new Governor was elected to our state and I received a call from one of his staff simply asking if I was the guy or if I knew someone who could offer an ongoing prayer covering for the Governor.
-We all met later to establish a relationship and to actually continue something that had already begun for him just as we had done for the previous office holder.
+2004) a new Governor was elected to our state and I received a call from staff member Jacky Sisal, simply asking if I was the guy or if I knew someone who could offer an ongoing prayer covering for the new Governor.
+We all met later to formalized our relationship and to actually continue something that had already begun for him during his campaign just as we had done for Frank O'Bannon and Joe Kernan.
+We prayed for all those in authority.

 Just weeks later we experienced the unexpected.
 While our Governor and his staff were attending the National Governors’ Conference someone on his staff had shared with the other Governors’ staffers that a prayer team had been established for them.
 They told of the blessings that the prayer team’s intercession had brought to them and to their state.
 How an energizing bible study was bringing them revelation.
 The surprise came later that same day when our office phone began to ring with requests for similar teams in other states.
 Admittedly I found myself feeling a bit reluctant about being in the midst of a nationwide ministry being born in front of my very eyes.
 I was simply trying to do the right thing for my state and its leaders.
 This website that you are reading from stands as a testimony as to what transpired that day and has since followed.